-- 9. The matter has its origins in a dispute over a proposal to close a councilrun swimming facility and make those facilities available in an alternative, privately-owned leisure facility.
+10. The matter has its origins in a dispute over a proposal to close a councilrun swimming facility and make those facilities available in an alternative, privately-owned leisure facility.
 Informal discussions took place between the council and the owner of the private facility relating to the feasibility and practicality of the proposal.
-The dispute centred on whether there was a contract between the parties to carry this proposal out, as the owner claimed. - 10.
-Litigation was threatened by the owner of the private facility.
+The dispute centred on whether there was a contract between the parties to carry this proposal out, as the owner claimed.

+- 11. Litigation was threatened by the owner of the private facility.
 As part of the normal pre-action protocols, a formal mediation process was agreed to by way of settlement of the dispute.
-The fact that the dispute was settled was confirmed in an agreed press release issued after the mediated settlement was reached, on 19 September 2011.
+The fact that the dispute was settled was confirmed in an agreed press release issued after the mediated settlement was reached, on 19 September 2011. - 12.
+The withheld information is the terms agreed in the mediated settlement reached between the council and the owner of the private leisure facility.